FrankoATR/TetrisChafa/README.md

 To play you just have to download the setup and continue installing the game, you can also fix if your files get damaged or you want to uninstall the game.

 ## Usage
-If you want to build it yourself, feel free to use and modify everything in VS-Solution; To do this you will need to have Visual Studio.
+If you want to create it yourself, feel free to use and modify everything in VS-Solution; To do this you will need to have Visual Studio and install the Allegro and nlohmann-json libraries.

 ## Project Status